Do I have a choice in where fund assets are held?

 No. At this time we have chosen to focus our efforts on ensuring the simplicity and efficiency of our donor advised fund.

 Fair Market Value (for purposes of the charitable contribution deduction) is determined on the date that contributions are received by the fund.
 In the case of contributions of stock, Fair Market Value is the average of the high and the low for the day that the assets were received by the fund.
 In the case of contributions of mutual funds, Fair Market Value is the closing price on the date of receipt.
-Securities are typically liquidated the following business day after receipt, so the Fair Market Value for tax purposes may be different from the amount of sales proceeds credits to your donor advised fund.
+Securities are typically liquidated the following business day after receipt, so the Fair Market Value for tax purposes may be different from the amount of sales proceeds credited to your donor advised fund.